mrktrnbll/travel-scotland/meetings/meeting.md

 - [ ] Deploy to cloudflare pages once got domain @lewis

 ### LD
 - [ ] Buy domain. [link](https://developers.cloudflare.com/registrar/get-started/register-domain/) - walks through how to buy it.
+Happy to do this for you but would need to be you that performs payment. **Don't use your common password** I'm gonna need access to this to deploy the website.
 - [ ] In part write aspects of the website - such as description of products and that.
 - [ ] Review [stripe](https://stripe.com/gb/pricing#custom-pricing) a web payment service.